 Also of interest are submissions addressing unique application requirements and specific design flow challenges for advanced technologies, like safety, security, machine learning, cloud computing, and IoT, as well as industry specific requirements for automotive, consumer, mobile and wired communications and industrial applications.

-The deadline to submit for Call for Contributions is January 12, 2026.
+The extended deadline to submit for Call for Contributions is January 20, 2026.

 All accepted presentation and poster presenters are required to register for 63 DAC at either the Engineering or Full Conference registration rates; presentation is contingent on registering by April 24, 2026.